lfoswald/lfoswald.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-*Computational social scientist - psychology, politics and the internet.*

 # About

 I am a doctoral researcher at the Hertie School in Berlin.
 My research focuses on deliberation in online enviornments and the question of how the digital sphere influences democracy.
 While the attention economy, algorithmic curation and social network dynamics of online platforms can be a threat to democracy, I am interested in how the internet's potential can be used to ameliorate democratic discourse among a diverse citizenship to develop a livable, sustainable and just future.